vladfeigin/openaiworkshop/0-Requirements/README.md

 ## Preparation

 ### OpenAI subscription and deployments.
-If you already have an Azure OpenAI account with the following deployments you can skip this step.
+Skip to the next section if you already have an Azure OpenAI account with the following deployments.
 * Create an Azure OpenAI account
 * Create 'gpt-35-turbo',  gpt-35-turbo-instruct, 'text-embedding-ada-002' deployments